 It’s Not Too Late to Assemble Your Crisis Communications Plans

-In early to mid-March, everyone was thrown into communicating about their organization and COVID-19, most without any formal crisis communications plans.
-While most managed the process admirably, operating without a plan and a defined process created decision fatigue and constant, repeated chaos.
-This may or may not have been your scenario, but so many I have talked to shared that they were thrust into making immediate decisions and therefore assembling last-minute communication, only to repeat the scenario with new factors and information the next day.
+In early 2020, everyone was thrown into communicating about their organization and COVID-19, most without any formal crisis communications plans.
+While many managed the process admirably, operating without a plan and a defined process created decision fatigue and constant, repeated chaos.
+This may or may not have been your scenario, but so many have shared that they were thrust into making immediate decisions and therefore assembling last-minute communication, only to repeat the scenario with new factors and information the next day.
 The efforts were on the fly: issue, information, assemble team, meet, get info out.
 Then repeat.
 The consistency of having key messages, the same team, the process for review and approval of messages was non-existent for many.

-While things may have settled somewhat into a groove the last few weeks from a communications standpoint, we are entering the info-react decision scenario once again as re-occupancy and opening businesses moves onto our horizon.
-It is not too late to plan.
-There is still plenty of communication ahead of us, so taking the time to pause right now and assemble your crisis plan will help reduce the fatigue of the last two months.
+While things may have settled somewhat into a groove after those first few weeks from a communications standpoint, we were then forced into the info-react decision scenario once again as re-occupancy and opening businesses moved onto our horizon.
+Even then, it was not too late to plan.
+There was still plenty of communication ahead of us (little did we know how many months into the future).
+So, whatever the crisis or where you are in it, taking the time to pause and assemble your crisis plan will help reduce the fatigue as you move forward.

-So, as we enter this next phase, here are some key steps you can take to ensure a smooth communications process:
+Here are some lessons learned from the pandemic and key steps you can take to ensure a smooth communications process throughout and post-crisis:

 1. Analyze: What has worked well thus far?
 What lessons learned can you identify that will help guide your efforts moving forward?
 Take some time to really look at what has and hasn’t worked.